BM345/ResponseParsingPython/documentation/overview/README.md

 One of the advantages of having a single entry / exit point for data in the system (the incoming and outgoing data packets) is that it makes it very easy to create unit tests for.

-## Features Roadmap

-### Version 1.0

-- Be able to parse and validate the following answer types
-  - Integers (which includes all integers, both positive and negative)
-  - Non-negative integers (all positive integers, as well as zero)
-  - Decimals
-  - Currency Values
-- Follow design principles that make the system extensible to more answer types later
-- Have a comprehensive set of unit tests for the above four answer types